bltlab/paranames/README.md

 <img src="data/paranames_banner.png"></img>

-# ParaNames: A multilingual resource for parallel names
+# ParaNames 1.0: Creating an Entity Name Corpus for 400+ Languages using Wikidata

-This repository contains releases for the ParaNames corpus, consisting of parallel names of over 12 million named entities in over 400 languages.
+This repository is the home of the ParaNames project, a massively multilingual dataset consisting of parallel names of over 16.8 million named entities in over 400 languages.
+This README contains links to corpus releases as well as code used in our canonical name translation and named entity recognition experiments.

 ParaNames was introduced in [Sälevä, J. and Lignos, C., 2022.
 ParaNames: A Massively Multilingual Entity Name Corpus. arXiv preprint arXiv:2202.14035](https://arxiv.org/abs/2202.14035).